ska-telescope/developer.skatelescope.org/src/tutorial/vault.rst

 Pinning a secret's version
 --------------------------

-Using other methods, it is hard to **pin** a certain configuration.
 With Vault Secrets Operator and VaultStaticSecret, we can set the `version <https://developer.hashicorp.com/vault/docs/platform/k8s/vso/api-reference#vaultstaticsecret>`_ field to use a specific **version** in Vault.
 This ensures that we are using consistent inputs and we can control when these secrets get updated.

 .. code-block:: bash
    :caption: Pinning a secret version